abhiofcl/calculator/README.md

 This is a simple calculator app built using React only with basic functionality The evaluations are done using mathjs library
+This app was made possible by following the guide : (https://kris101.medium.com/create-a-simple-calculator-app-in-react-9fd645bb21ac)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts